Ionio-io/Invoice-Analyzer/README.md

 - Create visualizations:
   - `invoice_trend.png`: Timeline of invoice amounts
   - `service_amounts.png`: Bar chart of amounts by service type
+  - Note: You can change the name of the output files in the `main.py` file.
 - Save all extracted data to `invoice_data.json`

 ## Output

 The system generates:
-- Structured JSON data for each invoice
+- Structured JSON data for each invoice in the `invoice_data.json` file
 - Trend analysis graphs
 - Total amounts by service type
 - Consolidated invoice data file